 This program remains in development.
-Grants included on this page are 2017 renewal awards to current Overbrook domestic human rights grantees who work on these issues.
+Grants included on this page are primarily renewal awards to current Overbrook domestic human rights grantees who work on these issues.

-Uniting Science and Law on Behalf of Justice: Policy Program - $40,000 (second payment of a two-year grant)
+Uniting Science and Law on Behalf of Justice: Policy Program - $40,000 (first payment of a two-year grant)

-The US Human Rights Network (USHRN) is a national network of over 300 organizations working to strengthen and grow a human rights movement and culture in the United States led by the people most directly impacted by human rights violations.
-USHRN works to secure dignity and justice for all.
-Since its founding in 2003, USHRN has been instrumental in providing a unifying human rights framework and platform for shaping activism, connecting struggles, and building collective power and voice of the grassroots to advance human rights at home.
+The US Human Rights Network is a national network of organizations and individuals working to strengthen and grow a human rights movement and culture in the United States led by the people most directly impacted by human rights violations.